 Here are just a few things you can pick up from handling someone else’s horn or instrument:

-Cold/Flu – colds and the flu affect people differently so while it may seem like your friend only has the sniffles, sharing an instrument with them could lead to you ending up with a full blown cold or flu if your immune system doesn’t fight the infection the same way.
+Cold/Flu – colds and the flu affect people differently so while it may seem like your friend only has the sniffles, sharing an instrument with them could lead to you ending up with a full-blown cold or flu if your immune system doesn’t fight the infection the same way.
+If you notice that you are not feeling well and may need to see a doctor, you will need to contact yours right away, however, if you have just moved or relocated, you’ll need to make sure you are registered with your local doctors, e.g. a family doctor in Fort Collins, asap, especially if you are of an age where you are legally classed as an adult, or speak to your parents about getting registered.

 Warts – warts are extremely contagious and if the person with them doesn’t take care to cover them up, they can spread easily.
 When you handle the same instrument as someone with warts, you risk giving the virus a chance to infect your body as well.
 For example, borrowing the drumsticks of a friend with warts could lead to you getting them too.